Lifestyle Factors and Cognitive Decline: How Habits Affect Brain Function

 It is believed that the toxic chemicals in cigarette smoke contribute to inflammation and oxidative stress, which can result in damage to brain cells.

-Additionally, nicotine’s neurological effects may also play a role in diminishing cognitive function by altering neurotransmitter levels and disrupting normal communication between nerve cells.
+Additionally, nicotine’s neurological effects may also play a role in diminishing cognitive function by altering neurotransmitter levels and disrupting normal between nerve cells.

 One of the most compelling reasons for quitting smoking is the multitude of smoking cessation benefits for your brain health.